 The CHI Professional had one of the highest steam outputs in our tests, with a measured output of 35 g/min.
 We experienced minimal water leakage through the steam holes and found it to consistently put out plenty of steam.
-The steam bursts are powerful but not as intense as those of the Hamilton Beach 19900.
+The steam bursts are powerful but not as intense as those of the Rowenta Focus.
 This wasn't much of a drawback and we never felt that the CHI was short on steam.

 Ease of Use